 CHERRY BLOSSOM PRO TIPS

 On average, 1.5 million people travel to the Tidal Basin from near and far each year.
-In terms of foot traffic, the month-long festival reached peak bloom in 2014 with 1.6 million visitors.
+In terms of foot traffic, the month-long festival reached a peak bloom in 2014 with 1.6 million visitors.
 Giant crowds can make getting the best pictures or views hard.
 So, here are some tips for when and where to view the cherry blossoms:

 1. Visiting the cherry blossoms is like visiting a shop with a two-for-one deal.
 The Tidal Basin is home to DC favorites like the FDR Memorial, MLK Jr Memorial, and Jefferson Memorial.
 You can squeeze the trees, a memorial, and your group into one picture.
 Just north, there are great photo opportunities with the Lincoln Memorial and Washington Monument.